Talia Younis: International career

 An Australian youth international, Younis was called up to Australia under-17 squad ahead of the 2024 AFC U-17 Asian Cup qualification.
 She scored a goal each in Australia's 11–0 win over Mongolia, and 6–2 victory over the Philippines in Hanoi.

+Younis was selected by head coach Alex Epakis as part of Australia's 23-player squad for the 2026 AFC U-20 Women's Asian Cup in Thailand.

 Personal life

 Raised in Western Sydney, Younis is of Lebanese descent.
 Her father, Ray, is a former National Soccer League player who works as the Wanderers's conditioning coach.
 Her uncle, Robert, also played professionally for Adelaide United.
-She has an older brother, Marcus, who is also a professional footballer.
+She has an older brother, Marcus, who is also a professional soccer player.